Anthony Reynolds: Other work

-Reynolds has released three solo full-length albums – Neu York (2004), credited to "anthony", and British Ballads (2007) and A Painter's Life (2019) released under his full name.
+Reynolds has released three solo full-length albums – Neu York (2004), credited to "Anthony", and British Ballads (2007) and A Painter's Life (2019) released under his full name.
 A footnote to Neu York – (I was born) in prehistoric Spain – was released in 2005 on the Spanish Moonpalace label.

 Reynolds has stated that he considers British Ballads to be his "proper" debut solo record.
-It featured cameos from English writer Colin Wilson, the singer-songwriter and pianist John Howard, ex-Cocteau Twin Simon Raymonde, Dot Allison and English folk artist Vashti Bunyan.
+It featured cameos from English writer Colin Wilson, singer-songwriter and pianist John Howard, ex-Cocteau Twin Simon Raymonde, Dot Allison and English folk artist Vashti Bunyan.

 The album received some of the best reviews of Reynolds' career, but yet again, with no real radio play and without funds to tour, the sales were disappointing.
 From the off, Reynolds considered this his "final debut", stating on his Myspace blog that, since the majority of the musicians appearing on British Ballads were session musicians, it was financially impractical to consider recording a new album on the same scale.
 Despite this he did however release 'A Painter's life' in 2019, featuring Carl Bevan (60Ft Dolls), Richard Glover (Dub War) and Rob Dean (Japan).
 In 2011 a 2CD compilation 'Life's too Long' was released.